 One film he would often watch was the 1980 William Lustig film Maniac.
 I would often watch a few scenes with him here and there but it just never held my attention.
 Sometime ago Blue Underground announced the 4K restoration of the film and I was curious.
 I never gave this film a proper viewing so I reached out to them and got a review copy.
 The film is highly entertaining but I can’t lie to myself and proclaim it as my favorite.
 I will be honest and admit that it does deserve the praise it receives.
 I want to thank Blue Underground for sending the 4K release my way.

-I went into this one hoping I love it.
+I went into this one hoping to love it.
 When I disagree with a horror film that millions love I often find myself on the business end of hate filled emails (which are very comical).
 Not long ago I admitted I wasn’t a fan of the original Texas Chainsaw Massacre and Hellraiser films but the sequels are some of my favorite.
 This was a stupid comment on my part because I knew butt hurt genre fans would threaten me.
 Maniac has a very dedicated fan base but it’s one of those films that I enjoyed but I won’t be getting tattooed on my body anytime soon.
 I can see where people enjoy it that much though.

 The acting in this one is solid.
 Joe Spinell is a solid actor.
 I absolutely loved him in The Undertaker which I think is a superior film but he does a great job with this one.
 He is fantastic in these psychotic roles and its a damn shame he didn’t take more of these on before he passed.
 The supporting cast is great as well but lets be honest.
 This is a one man show and Spinell kills it.